MagentaManifold/resume/resume.typ

   date: "May 2024 - Aug.
 2024",
   [Collaborated with group members to create a museum collection management system Android application as the final project, using Java as the programming language and Firebase for data storing.], [Managed the group project using the Scrum methodology, utilizing Jira to track progress and GitHub for version control, adhering to branch and commit naming best practices.]
 )

 #exp_item(
+  name: "University of Toronto Scarborough",
+  role: "Software Tools and Systems Programming",
+  location: "",
+  date: "May 2024 - Aug.
+2024",
+  [Created shell scripts to automate student data manipulation tasks like listing top students given information from text files.], [Developed a simplified version of Netcat in C, utilizing sockets and Linux system calls to establish TCP connections.]
+)

+#exp_item(